christophergarthwood/appdevstig_docs/Template_006_ConfigurationManagementStandard.md

 Define the process for controlling changes to the system baselines and for tracking the implementation of those changes.
 Usually a system change request (SCR) is used to provide information concerning the need to change a baseline system or system component (hardware, software, or documentation).
 If these processes are detailed in a separate, more detailed plan it should be referenced here.

 #### Documentation Configuration Management System
 1. Describe the project documentation configuration management system(s), including the naming of the system, the purpose, naming standards, directory structure standards, owner, access and version controls.
 2. Describe the backup and recovery approach including frequency of backup and recovery exercised and validation if required.
 3. Describe the approach for removal/deletion/archival of project documents.
 Please include the project document selection process, storage medium, and responsibilities.
 4. Describe the security and clearance requirements for the controlled project documents.
 5. Describe the tools and techniques the project will use to let the configuration manager know when a controlled document must be updated based on an approved change request.
 Document specifics on how the configuration management system will interact with the change control process. >>

 #### Software / Code Configuration Management

 1. Describe the project software/code configuration management system(s), including the naming of the system, the purpose, naming standards, directory structure standards, owner, access and version controls.
 2. Describe the backup and recovery approach including frequency of backup and recovery exercised and validation if required.
 3. Describe the archival approach for the controlled project software configuration items.
 Please include the storage medium, retention policy, retrieval process, and access controls
 4. Describe the security and clearance requirements for the software configuration items.
 5. Describe the tools and techniques the project will use to let the configuration manager know when a signed off code must be modified under the change request.
 Document specifics on how the software/code configuration management system will interact with the change control process. >>

 #### Infrastructure Configuration Management

 1. Describe the project infrastructure configuration management system(s), including the naming of the system, the purpose, naming standards, directory structure standards, owner, access and version controls.
 2. Describe the backup and recovery approach including frequency of backup and recovery exercised and validation if required.
 3. Describe the archival approach for the system or infrastructure/environment: Include the storage medium, retention policy, retrieval process, and access controls
 4. Describe any security and clearance requirements for access and configuration of the infrastructure
 5. Describe the tools and techniques the project will use to let the configuration manager know when a controlled infrastructure item must be modified under the change request.
 Document specifics on how the configuration management system will interact with the change control process.

 #### Interface Configuration Management

 1. Describe the project interface configuration management system(s), including the naming of the system, the purpose, naming standards, directory structure standards, owner, access and version controls.
 2. Describe the tools and techniques the project will use to let the configuration manager know when a controlled infrastructure item must be modified under the change request.
 Document specifics on how the configuration management system will interact with the change control process.

 #### Database Configuration Management

 1. Describe the project database configuration management system(s), including the naming of the system, the purpose, naming standards, directory structure standards, owner, access and version controls.
 2. Describe the backup and recovery approach including frequency of backup and recovery exercised and validation if required.
 3. Describe the archival approach for the system: Include the storage medium, retention policy, retrieval process, and access controls
 4. Describe any security and clearance requirements for access and configuration of the database
 5. Describe the tools and techniques the project will use to let the configuration manager know when a controlled database item must be modified under the change request.
 Document specifics on how the configuration management system will interact with the change control process. >>

 #### Library Configuration Management

-1. Describe the project libraries configuration management system(s), including the naming of the system, the purpose, naming standards, directory structure standards, owner, access and version controls.
+1. Describe the project libraries’ configuration management system(s), including the naming of the system, the purpose, naming standards, directory structure standards, owner, access and version controls.
 2. Describe the tools and techniques the project will use to let the configuration manager know when a controlled library item must be modified under the change request.
 Document specifics on how the configuration management system will interact with the change control process.

 ### CM Plan Maintenance

 Describe the activities and responsibilities necessary to ensure continued CM planning during the life cycle of the project.
-Identify all of those responsible for monitoring the CM plan.
-Describe how frequently updates are to be performed; how changes to the CM plan are to be evaluated and certified; and how changes to the CM plan are to be made and communicated.
+Identify all those responsible for monitoring the CM plan.
+Describe how frequent updates are to be carried out; how changes to the CM plan are to be evaluated and certified; and how changes to the CM plan are to be made and communicated.

 Example: Control Boards, CM Change Management Process, etc.